codr7/eli/README.md

 42
 ```

-`include` may be used to emit the content of external files at compile time.
+`include` emits the content of external files at compile time.

 ```
 (include "test.eli")
 ```
 `42`

-`load` may be used to evaluate the content of external files at run time.
+`load` evaluates the content of external files at run time.

 ```
 (load "test.eli")